-During breast enhancement surgery, our doctors at Belcara Health purposely avoid ducts and glands that produce milk after pregnancy.
-You should discuss your future breastfeeding plans with your surgeon beforehand, though, so they know which precautions to take during the procedure.
+During a typical breast implant surgery at Belcara Health, our doctors intentionally avoid ducts and glands that produce milk after pregnancy.
+However, you should always discuss your future breastfeeding plans with your surgeon beforehand, so they know which precautions to take during the procedure.

 Is breastfeeding with implants safe?

 The Centers for Disease Control and Prevention (CDC) has found no evidence that materials from an implant (such as silicone) can enter a mother’s milk supply.
-Implants can theoretically impede the amount of breast milk produced, but this can typically be avoided by using “breastfeeding safe” techniques during surgery.
+Depending on where they’re placed, breast implants can theoretically impede the amount of breast milk produced.
+However, this can typically be avoided by using “breastfeeding safe” techniques during your breast implant surgery.

-There are multiple ways that surgeons can protect a patient’s ability to breastfeed after breast augmentation.
+No!
+There are multiple ways that surgeons can ensure breast implants stay intact and protect a patient’s ability to breastfeed after a breast augmentation.
 Incision location and implant placement are two of the most important factors.

-- Incision location: Incisions during surgery have the potential to disrupt milk glands or damage nerves.
-Avoid periareolar incisions as they circle around the areola and cut close to the nipple.
+- Incision location: Incisions during breast implant surgery have the potential to disrupt milk glands or damage nerves.
+You want your breast surgeon to avoid periareolar incisions as they circle around the areola and cut close to the nipple.
 Inframammary or transaxillary incisions are safer options as they run along the outer edges of the breast and are farther from glandular tissue.

-- Implant placement: Implants placed close to breast tissue can occasionally put pressure on glands and negatively affect milk production.
+- Implant placement: Breast implants placed too close to breast tissue can occasionally put pressure on glands and negatively affect milk production.
 To keep the implant away from direct tissue contact, it can be placed underneath the chest muscle.

-Even without specialized care, breastfeeding ability usually stays intact after surgery.
+Even without specialized care, both breast implants and breastfeeding ability usually stay intact after surgery.
 With proper incision and implant placement, women can truly rest easy.
 Be sure to discuss your family plans with a board-certified plastic surgeon during a one-on-one consultation.
-Together, you can customize your breast augmentation and protect your ability to nurse.
+Together, you can customize your procedure and protect your ability to nurse with breast implants.

 Browse our before-and-after gallery to see pictures from our own breast augmentation patients.
-If you would like to learn more about your breast augmentation options here in Baltimore, request a consultation online or call us at (410) 296-0414.
+If you would like to learn more about your breast augmentation options here in Baltimore, or have specific questions regarding breast implants and nursing, request a consultation online or call us at (410) 417-7822.